nonplayer/hammercrawl/hc_core_player_3_rules.md

 When a character is acting under the effects of darkness, the following mechanics apply:

-* Their Combat Attack Dice pool is reduced by one.
+* Their Combat Dice pool is reduced by one.
 If this reduces it to Zero, they cannot effectively attack.
 * They can not perform Critical Hits on natural rolls of 20.
 Such rolls are treated as normal 20s instead, without the usual double damage effect.
 * Their Damage Hit Die is treated as one die size lower than it would normally be.
 * They roll with three (!!!)
 Banes on Skill rolls, Area Saves.